 Camping area in Tamadaba, Llanos de La Mimbre

 Here there is a wide esplanade equipped for camping.
 It is called Llanos de La Mimbre, like the viewpoint.
 It has bins, drinking water, a camping area and parking for caravans.
-As a general rule, the access is only allowed with authorization that you can request here.
+As a general rule, the access is only allowed with authorization that you can request here (only in Spanish).

 Recreation Area Tamadaba Natural Park